cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-odyssey/index.md

 Due to how semi-untethered jailbreaks work, the app will need to be [re-signed](/resigning-apps) once every 7 days.

-We will use AltStore to install the Odyssey jailbreak application to your iOS device for use in the next step.
+We will use Sideloadly to install the Odyssey jailbreak application to your iOS device for use in the next step.

 ::: warning
 If you are already jailbroken with unc0ver, make sure to properly [remove it](/removing-unc0ver) before proceeding.